 - Christine, July 2015

 Mixed Berry Sangria

 Serves 4 to 6

-Combine the honey with a tablespoon of water and microwave just long enough to loosen it and make it easier to mix evenly into the brandy.
-Microwave for 15 seconds, and then in additional bursts as needed.
+Place the honey in a small microwave-safe bowl and stir in 1 tablespoon of water.
+Microwave in 15-second bursts, stirring between each burst, just long enough to loosen it and make it easier to mix evenly into the brandy.
+Transfer to a pitcher.

 Add the brandy and stir until evenly combined.
 Add the bluberries, raspberries, and blackberries.
 Add the wine and gently stir.
 You may serve this at room temperature as a still sangria, or chilled and served topped with chilled club soda over ice.
 Be sure each serving gets some berries too.